RadialDevGroup/ombudsman/developer_lead/PULL_REQUEST_TEMPLATE.md

   - [ ] Production (Heroku)
   - [ ] Etc.
 - [ ] Active Admin has been updated with new models.
-- [ ] This PR requires a migration.
-- [ ] This PR will require changes to the Salesforce schema.
 - [ ] The wiki has been updated to reflect any changes to data structures or specifications.
 - [ ] This configuration is confirmed.
 - [ ] The version numbers are up-to-date.
 - [ ] The technology list is up-to-date.

 # Notice of secondary effects:
-- [ ] The project documentation has been updated (explain:)(README/PULL_REQUEST_TEMPLATE/PROCESS.md).
+- [ ] The project documentation has been updated (README/PULL_REQUEST_TEMPLATE/PROCESS.md).
 - [ ] Infrastructure needs have changed.
 - [ ] API interface is needed (story#).
-- [ ] Additional Items (Please add to PR template in this PR if appropriate).
+- [ ] Any additional items that are specific to your project.